 Dr. Andrew Winters

-Dr. Winters research focuses attention on the relative effectiveness of different types of services provided through behavioral health, juvenile justice, and child welfare systems to children and adolescents involved in these systems.
-As a services researcher, Dr. Winters research agenda addresses two focal areas: Services for youth in child serving systems and the workforce delivering these services, exploring what works under certain circumstances.
-Dr. Winters research impacts practice through service access, and policy by drawing attention to ineffective system reactions.
+Dr. Winters research focuses attention on the relative effectiveness of different types of services provided through the behavioral health, juvenile justice, and child welfare systems to children and adolescents involved in these systems.
+His research agenda addresses two focal areas: service equity, access, and alignment for youth with multiple system involvement, and the capacity and readiness of the workforce to deliver these services.
+Dr. Winters is particularly interested in the facilitators and barriers to service implementation and sustainability within child serving systems.
+Dr. Winters research impacts practice and policy by drawing attention to ineffective system reactions.
+He is currently engaged in three community-based research projects.